AxonC/university-sdi-project/documentation/trekstar-documentation.md

   - Complete [Using Update Project Materials](#using-update-project-materials) once the material id bug has been fixed.
   - Resolve image issue on [Edit Packaging](#edit-packaging) once bugs have been fixed
   - Look into new line for  # # # # headers
+  - Change user guide to include information about the new way to display materials.

 \newpage

 # Contributions

 ## Callum Axon (N0727303) - Member A
+* Implementation of the internal data structure for the application
 * Class Diagram
 * A description of how cohesion and coupling have been considered in the class design
 * An explanation of the internal data structures used and the reason for the choices.

 ## Callum Carney (N0741707) - Member C
+* Implementation of the data structure for the application
 * Component Diagrams
 * Deployment Diagrams
-* Screenshots of User Interface
+* An explanation of the search or sorting algorithm used

 ## Matthew Robinson (N0724629) - Member B
+* Implementation of the Console Interface for the application
 * Sequence diagram
 * State machine diagram
-* An explanation of the search or sorting algorithm used
+* Screenshots of the User Interface

 All other contributions have been completed as part of a group effort.